na245/reu-2023-flask/README.md

 - `driver`: a container that collects the extra information and adds it into BRON
 - `flask-frontend`: the front-end container to interface with the SSPM user interface

 It may take a few minutes for the driver to finish.
-It will open the additional data whithin its filesystem, add to BRON, and complete all collections needed for the program.
+It will open the additional data within its filesystem, add to BRON, and complete all collections needed for the program.
 You can check its completion by monitoring the `driver` container logs
 ```